If you are looking for good hostels in Chiang Mai, there are plenty. The same goes for hotels,

 Thaepae (east) Gate is the most popular place inside the moat.
 It’s also home to the start of Sunday walking street.
 In this area, there are lots of accommodation options to suit every budget.

-The rest of the moat interior is similar with the only thing of note is as you get further from Thaepae gate the less accommodation options you’ll find.
+The rest of the moat interior is similar.
+The only thing of note is as you get further from Thaepae gate the fewer accommodation options you’ll find (there are still some on every lane).

 The Southwest corner of the moat has a park, which can be utilized, as a fitness area.
 A draw card for some, especially for those who like slacklining, sunbathing and acro yoga.